garysassano/serverless-otlp-forwarder/README.md

 ### Environment Variables

-The following environment variables can be set in the instrumented lambda function to choose the protocol and compression for the OTLP data.
+The following environment variables can be set in your instrumented lambda functions to choose the protocol and compression for the OTLP data.
 | Variable | Description | Default |
 |----------|-------------|---------|
 | `OTEL_EXPORTER_OTLP_PROTOCOL` | `http/protobuf` or `http/json` | `http/protobuf` |